-So, you’ve been staring / glaring at your neighbours’ lush green lawn for the last few weeks and thought perhaps it’s time to sort the lawn out – once and for all, but can you still sow grass seed in summer
+So, you’ve been staring / glaring at your neighbours’ lush green lawn for the last few weeks and thought perhaps it’s time to sort the lawn out – once and for all, but can you still sow grass seed in summer?

-Sowing Grass Seed
+Sowing Grass Seed in Summer

 Watering Grass Seed

-Quick Release: Spring / Summer
+QUICK RELEASE: Spring / Summer

-Slow Release: Spring / Summer
+SLOW RELEASE: Spring / Summer

-Apply before August.
-This is a four-month fertiliser that slowly releases the nutrients into your soil for a balanced feed, and is the ideal treatment for any established lawn.
-Again, ensure to water the granules in.
+Apply our SLOW RELEASE: Spring / Summer fertiliser before August.
+This fertiliser is a four-month feed that slowly releases nutrients into your soil, providing a balanced feed to enhance established lawns.
+Again, ensure to water the granules until they have completely dissolved.

-Feed, Weed and Moss Killer
+Feed, Weed and Mosskiller